 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-Since William was considered a healthier POW, he was sent to the new camp when it opened.
-Hospital records kept at the camp indicate that William was hospitalized on July 29, 1942, suffering from dysentery.
-According to U. S. Army records and the hospital ledger kept at the camp, 1st Sgt, William L. Swift died of dysentery on October 10, 1942, at 9:00 A.M.
+Hospital records kept at the camp indicate that William was hospitalized on July 29, 1942, suffering from dysentery and assigned to Barracks 3.
+According to the hospital ledger kept at the camp, 1st Sgt, William L. Swift died of dysentery on October 10, 1942, sometime between 9:00 and 9:30 A.M.
 After he died, he was buried in the camp cemetery in what was later designated Grave 512, Row 0, Grave 5.
 In the grave were three other members of the tank group.
+He was the 1,922 POW to die in the camp, and it was noted that he had no possessions.
 His family, during July 1943, received word he was a POW from the War Department.